E3SM-Project/polaris/docs/users_guide/ocean/tasks/global_convergence.md

 # global_convergence

-The `global_convergence` test group implements convergence studies on the full globe.
+The global convergence tasks implement convergence studies on the full globe.
 Currently, the only test case is the advection of a cosine bell.

 (ocean-global-convergence-cosine-bell)=